 We believe that our base salaries are an important element of our executive compensation program because they provide our executives with a steady income stream that is not contingent upon our overall performance or stockholder return.
-We believe that maintaining base salary amounts comparable to our peer group minimizes competitive disadvantage, while avoiding paying amounts in excess of what we believe to be necessary to motivate executives to meet corporate goals.
+We believe that maintaining base salary amounts generally in the median to 75% range of our peer group minimizes competitive disadvantage, while avoiding paying amounts in excess of what we believe to be necessary to motivate executives to meet corporate goals.

-Annual Incentive Bonus.
-The Compensation Committee utilizes annual incentive cash bonuses to reward each of our executive officers when (1) the executive officer achieves certain individual performance objectives (or MBO goals) and (2) when we achieve certain company-level financial objectives under our EVA program.
-Our annual cash bonuses are designed to more immediately reward our executives for their performance during the most recent year.
-We believe that the immediacy of these cash bonuses, in contrast to our equity grants which vest over a three year or longer period of time, provides a significant incentive to our executives to achieve their respective individual objectives and, thus, our company-level objectives.
-We believe our cash bonuses are an important motivating factor for our executives, in addition to being a significant factor in attracting and retaining our executives.
+Annual Cash Incentive Awards.
+The Compensation Committee utilizes annual cash incentive awards to reward each of our executive officers when the executive officer achieves certain individual performance objectives (or MBO goals), and when we achieve certain company-level financial objectives under our EVA program.
+Our annual cash incentive awards are designed to more immediately reward our executives for their performance during the most recent year.
+We believe that the immediacy of these cash awards, in contrast to our equity awards which vest over a three year or longer period of time, provide a significant incentive to our executives to achieve their respective individual objectives and, thus, our company-level objectives.
+We believe our cash awards are an important motivating factor for our executives, in addition to being a significant factor in attracting and retaining our executives.

-Annual target cash incentive bonuses are determined as a percentage of each executive officer's total cash compensation for the fiscal year.
-The target bonuses are set at levels that are approximately 25% - 45% of an executive's expected total cash compensation for the year.
-They are set at levels which, assuming achievement of 100% of the applicable target amount, the Compensation Committee believes are likely to result in annual cash bonus payments at or near the median for target bonus amounts in the market.
-Actual bonuses may be higher or lower, however, based upon the degree of achievement of MBO and EVA goals.
+Our cash incentive awards utilize a target that is a percentage of each executive officer's total cash compensation for the fiscal year.
+The target is set at levels that are approximately 26% - 44% of an executive's expected total cash compensation for the year.
+They are set at levels which, assuming achievement of 100% of the applicable target amount, the Compensation Committee believes are likely to result in an annual cash award at or near the median for target cash awards in the market.
+Actual awards may be higher or lower, however, based upon the degree of achievement of MBO and EVA goals.

 MBO.
-In January of each year, the Compensation Committee reviews and approves a detailed set of individual MBO goals for all executives (which are generally quantifiable performance objectives and aligned with the Company's strategic goals) initially prepared by management.
-At the beginning of the following year, the Compensation Committee determines, in its discretion, with the input of the Chief Executive Officer, the level of achievement of each MBO goal by each executive during the prior year and the percentage of the target MBO bonus amount to be awarded to each executive.
-The target MBO bonuses represent 30% of an executive's total target cash incentive bonus for the applicable year.
+At the beginning of each year, the Compensation Committee reviews and approves a detailed set of individual MBO goals for each executive (which are generally aligned with the Company's short-term and long-term strategic goals) initially prepared by management.
+At the beginning of the following year, the Compensation Committee determines, in its discretion, with the input of the Chief Executive Officer, the level of achievement of each MBO goal by each executive during the prior year and the percentage of the target MBO award earned by each executive.
+The target MBO award represents 30% of an executive's total target cash incentive award for the applicable year.

 EVA.
-With respect to company-level financial objectives, the Company utilizes an EVA-based incentive bonus program to align closely executive compensation to continuous improvements in corporate performance and increases in stockholder value.
-We believe that the principles of an EVA bonus program have a better statistical correlation with the creation of value for stockholders than a bonus program based on performance measures such as return on capital, return on equity, growth in earnings per share and growth in cash flow.
+With respect to company-level financial objectives, the Company utilizes an EVA-based cash incentive award program to align closely executive compensation to continuous improvements in corporate performance and increases in stockholder value.
+We believe that the principles of an EVA program have a better statistical correlation with the creation of value for stockholders than a cash incentive program based on performance measures such as return on capital, return on equity, growth in earnings per share, and growth in cash flow.
 EVA measures the year-over-year difference in net operating profit after tax, less a charge for the cost of capital.
 EVA recognizes the productive use of capital assets and, therefore, wise, responsible decision-making regarding capital investments.
 Increasing EVA year over year will be favorable for the Company's stockholders as well as for those executives whose compensation is based on EVA.
-The target EVA bonuses represent 70% of an executive's total target cash incentive bonus for the applicable year.
+The target EVA award represents 70% of an executive's total target cash incentive award for the applicable year.